-- DGFT provides the facility of the online filing of various applications under the FTP by the exporters/ importers.
-Whereas, certain documents like certificates that are issued by Chartered Accountant, have to be filed only by the physical presence of the taxpayer.
-As a step to move further towards the paperless processing of the reward schemes, it has been decided to develop an online procedure in order to upload digitally signed documents by the Chartered Accountant/ Company Secretary/ Cost Accountant.
-In the new system, the taxpayer will upload online documents like annexure that is attached to ANF 3B, ANF 3D and ANF 3C, which has to be signed by these signatories and should be submitted physically.
+- DGFT provides the facility for the online filing of various applications under the FTP by exporters/ importers.
+Whereas certain documents, like certificates that Chartered Accountants issue, must be filed only in the taxpayer’s physical presence.
+As a step towards the paperless processing of the reward schemes, it has been decided to develop an online procedure to upload digitally signed documents by the Chartered Accountant/ Company Secretary/ Cost Accountant.
+In the new system, the taxpayer will upload online documents like an annexure that is attached to ANF 3B, ANF 3D, and ANF 3C, which has to be signed by these signatories and should be submitted physically.

-- The hard copies of the applications and the specified documents have to be submitted to the RA, to save paper and the cost and time for the exporters.
+- The hard copies of the applications and the specified documents must be submitted to the RA to save paper and the cost and time for the exporters.

-- To make it easy in order to do business, the documents of the export consignment will be used as evidence for the notified market which has to be digitally uploaded in the following manner;
+- To make it easy to do business, the documents of the export consignment will be used as evidence for the notified market, which has to be digitally uploaded in the following manner;

-- Any exporter can upload the scanned copy of Bill of Entry using the digital signature.
+- Any exporter can upload a scanned copy of the Bill of Entry using the digital signature.

-- Status holders who belong to the category of Three Star, Four Star or Five Star Export House can upload the scanned copies of the documents.
+- Status holders who belong to the category of Three Star, Four Star, or Five Star Export House can upload scanned copies of the documents.

 Exporter Importer Profile

-An electronic procedure has been implemented to upload various documents in the exporter importer profile.
-Once uploading the documents, there will be no requirement to submit these documents/ copies of the documents to the Regional Authority with each application.
+An electronic procedure has been implemented to upload various documents to the exporter’s importer profile.
+Once uploading the papers, there will be no requirement to submit these documents/ copies of the documents to the Regional Authority with each Application.
 This reduces the transaction cost and time and advances the paperless processing of different applications in DGFT.
 There has been a reduction in the submission of the mandatory documents required for Export and Import.
-The number of mandatory documents that are required for exports and import of goods from/ into India has been reduced to three.
+The number of mandatory documents required for exports and import of goods from/ into India has been reduced to three.

 Online Filing of Applications

 All the Regional Authorities of DGFT and extension counters are facilitated with high-speed internet.
 The applications are received and processed electronically.
-Under the EDI initiatives, the DGFT has provided the facility of an online filing of applications in order to obtain Importer Exporter Code and various authorizations/ scrips.
-DGFT is considered to be one of the first digital signatures enabled organisation of the Indian Government, which brought in a higher level of Encrypted 2048 bit digital signature.
-After accessing the DGFT website, there is a web interface for online filing of the application that can be filed by the exporter/ CHA from home or office in a 24/7 environment.
+Under the EDI initiatives, the DGFT has provided the facility of an online filing of applications to obtain an Importer Exporter Code and various authorizations/ scrips.
+DGFT is considered one of the first digital signatures enabled by the organization of the Indian Government, which brought in a higher level of Encrypted 2048 bit digital signature.
+After accessing the DGFT website, there is a web interface for online filing of the Application that the exporter/CHA can file from home or office in a 24/7 environment.
 The application fee can be paid online from the linked banks.
 Exports are made to permit payment by debit and credit cards.
 The applications are signed with digital signatures and are then submitted electronically to the concerned Regional Authority of DGFT.
-This is then processed on the computer by the Regional Authority and then issues the authorisations and scrips.
+The Regional Authority then processes this on the computer and issues the authorizations and scripts.
 This method of filing has minimized the physical interface.

 Online Inter-Ministerial Consultation

 The exporters have to file applications online on the DGFT website using E-COM.
-The applicants have to submit the duly signed and stamped printout of the online application along with the required documents such as technical specifications, literature, etc. The applicant can now upload copies of all the required documents in PFD/ JPG/ JPEG/ GIF format in the online filing system while
+The applicants have to submit the duly signed and stamped printout of the online Application along with the required documents, such as technical specifications, literature, etc. The applicant can now upload copies of all the documents needed in PFD/ JPG/ JPEG/ GIF format in the online filing system while

 - Fixation of norms under the Advance Authorisation by Norms Committees